wichtounet/wichtounet.github.io/posts/2016/09/blazing-fast-unit-test-compilation-with-doctest-11.rst

 As you can see, doctest 1.1 is much faster to compile than doctest 1.0!
 This is really great news.
 Moreover, it is already 16% faster than Catch.
-When all the features are used, doctest is 12% faster than my stripped down version of Catch macros (and 43% faster than Catch).
-This is really cool.
-It means that I don't have to do any change on the code (no need to strip macros myself) and I can gain a lot of compilation compared to the bare Catch framework.
+When all the features are used, doctest is 12% faster than my stripped down versions of Catch macros (and 43% faster than Catch standard macros).
+This is really cool!
+It means that I don't have to do any change in the code (no need to strip macros myself) and I can gain a lot of compilation time compared to the bare Catch framework.

 I really think the author of doctest did a great job with the new version.
-Although this was not of as much interest for me, there are also a lot of changes in the new version.
-You can consult the `changelog <https://github.com/onqtam/doctest/blob/master/CHANGELOG.md>`_ if you want.
+Although this was not of as much interest for me, there are also a lot of other changes in the new version.
+You can consult the `changelog <https://github.com/onqtam/doctest/blob/master/CHANGELOG.md>`_ if you want more information.

 Conclusion
 ++++++++++

-Overall doctest 1.1 is much faster to compile than doctest 1.0.
+Overall, doctest 1.1 is much faster to compile than doctest 1.0.
 Moreover, it offers very fast macros for test assertions that are much faster to compile than Catch versions and even faster than the versions I created myself to reduce compilation time.
-I really thing this is great advance for doctest.
-When compiling with all the optimizations, doctest 1.1 makes me save 50 seconds in compilation time compared to the fast version of Catch macro and more than 5 minutes compared to the standard version of Catch macros.
+I really thing this is a great advance for doctest.
+When compiling with all the optimizations, doctest 1.1 saves me 50 seconds in compilation time compared to the fast version of Catch macro and more than 5 minutes compared to the standard version of Catch macros.

 I'll probably start using doctest on my development machine.
-For now, I'll keep Catch as well since I need it to generate the unit test reports in XML format for Sonarqube But once this feature appears in doctest, I'll probably drop Catch from ETL and DLL
+For now, I'll keep Catch as well since I need it to generate the unit test reports in XML format for Sonarqube.
+Once this feature appears in doctest, I'll probably drop Catch from ETL and DLL

 If you need blazing fast compilation times for your unit tests, doctest 1.1 is probably the way to go.